Sharath424/Spring-Boot-2.7.8/README.md

 <div style="font-size:18px; text-align:justify;">
 @Conditional that only matches when the specified classes are on the classpath.
 A Class value can be safely specified on @Configuration classes as the annotation metadata is parsed by using ASM before the class is loaded.
 This only holds true if @ConditionalOnClass is used on a class.
 Extra care must be taken when using @ConditionalOnClass on @Bean methods: the value attribute must not be used, instead the name attribute can be used to reference the class which must be present as a String.
-Alternatively create a separate @Configuration class that isolates the condition.
+Alternatively, create a separate @Configuration class that isolates the condition.
 </div>

 For example: